deatrich/linux-home-server/appendix.md

 options edns0 trust-ad
 search .

-// the resolver file is actually a symbolic link into territory owned by systemd
+// The resolver file might actually be a symbolic link into territory owned by
+//  systemd -- check the status of this file in your installation:
 $ ls -l /etc/resolv.conf
 lrwxrwxrwx 1 root ...
 Mar 17 14:38 /etc/resolv.conf -> ../run/systemd/resolve/stub-resolv.conf